-- Walk in the middle of trails, away from tall grass and bushes. - Wear a long sleeved shirt. - Wear white or light-colored clothing to make it easier to see ticks. - Wear a hat. - Spray tick repellent on clothes and shoes before entering the woods. - Wear long pants tucked into high socks. - Wear shoes or sneakers, no bare feet or sandals
+- Walk in the middle of trails, away from tall grass and bushes. - Wear a long-sleeved shirt. - Wear white or light-colored clothing to make it easier to see ticks. - Wear a hat. - Spray tick repellent on clothes and shoes before entering the woods. - Wear long pants tucked into high socks. - Wear shoes or sneakers.
+Avoid going barefoot and don't wear sandals.